-In the Scoring System, your process achievement level is assessed.
+In the Baldrige Scoring System, process achievement level is assessed.
 This achievement level is based on four factors that can be evaluated for each of an organisation's key processes: Approach, Deployment, Learning, and Integration.
-For further description, see the Scoring System on page 51.
+For further description, see the Scoring System on pages 50-51.